Rockets vs. Grizzlies Player Props Betting Odds

 - Time: 8:00 PM ET

-- How to Watch on TV: Space City Home Network and BSSE
+- How to Watch on TV: BSSE and Space City Home Network

 - Live Stream: Watch this game on Fubo